luisvinicius167/mockstate/README.md

 # riotux

->Simple Event Controller / Dispatcher for Riot.js.
+>Simple Event Controller for Riot.js.

-riotux follows the riot.js principle, be simple.
-You have Stores that trigger and listen methods for other Stores.
-And you have the Dispatcher, that connects your Views with other Views and Stores.
+riotux provides more organization for datastore in your application.
+You have Stores, that trigger and listen methods for other Stores, and you have the Dispatcher, that connects your Views with other Views or Stores.

 See the <a href="http://luisvinicius167.github.io/riotux">Demo.</a> The Data-Flow example for this Demo you find under.